christopher-besch/cpp_go_fast/README.md

 ## Oprofil (p.
 78)

+- stochastic, system-wide profiling -> not all events recorded accurately
 - relate multiple counter to each other
 - divisor is measure of processing time, number of clock cycles or number of instructions
 - CPI (cycle per instruction):